Sharing is caring!

 Nicole’s Change of Plans Hypnobabies Hospital Birth

-“I listened to the “Your Birthing Time Begins” track and then “Easy First Stage.
-I listened to that track on repeat for a while before alternating between it and the Deepening track, which has always been one of my favorites. “
+“I listened to the “Your Birthing Time Begins” track ( Hypnobabies reminders of all the ways to remain comfortable during birth) and then “Easy First Stage (Hypnobabies main birthing day hypnosis track).
+I listened to that track on repeat for a while before alternating between it and the Deepening track (Hypnobabies hypnosis track for deepening hypnosis), which has always been one of my favorites. “

 Hypnobabies® – Natural Childbirth at its best!